Charles J. McCormack

-Charles J. McCormack (1865 – July 11, 1915) was a New York City politician in the early part of the 20th century.
+Charles J. McCormack (1865 – July 11, 1915) was an American businessman who was a New York City politician in the early part of the 20th century.

 Early life and career

 McCormack was born in Manhattan in 1865, and attended local public schools.
 He started his working career at the real estate concern of Hugh Grant before the latter became Mayor of New York City.
 In 1895, McCormack moved to Staten Island, where he worked for lawyers as a searcher of title deeds.

 Political career

 McCormack became active in local politics, and was elected to the New York State Assembly in 1902, representing Richmond County in the 126th New York State Legislature.
 From 1904 to 1907 he was Sheriff of Richmond County, and in 1907, with the backing of Mayor George McClellan, he became the leader of the Democratic Party on Staten Island, replacing long-time local Democratic boss Nicholas Muller.
 In 1908, McClellan removed Muller as Commissioner of Taxes and Assessments because of the latter's own large tax delinquency and appoint McCormack in his place.
 McCormack also served as a deputy water commissioner.
 In November 1913 he was elected to the Staten Island borough presidency, and served until his death in 1915.